hendrycks/anomaly-seg/README.md

 __[Download the StreetHazards anomaly segmentation dataset here](https://people.eecs.berkeley.edu/~hendrycks/streethazards_test.tar).__

 The optional StreetHazards training set is available [here](https://people.eecs.berkeley.edu/~hendrycks/streethazards_train.tar).
 Also, the BDD-Anomaly dataset is sourced from the [BDD100K dataset](bdd-data.berkeley.edu).
+Code for the multi-label out-of-distribution detection experiments is available in [this repository](https://github.com/xksteven/multilabel-ood).

 ## How to use this repository